hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 We can achieve VA-API acceleration on Nvidia and Wayland with the help of the [nvidia-vaapi-driver](https://github.com/elFarto/nvidia-vaapi-driver).
-This may solve certain issues in electron apps, and it will also allow for GPU decoding for videos on the web, with benefits including higher performance video playback and also higher power efficiency during video playback.
+This may solve certain issues in Electron apps, and it will also allow for GPU decoding for videos on the web, with benefits including higher performance video playback and also higher power efficiency during video playback.